‘I’m not ready’

 It may have been over 20 years since Steven kicked off his acting career in Singapore.
 But sadly, the situation hasn’t improved much.

 Queer public figures are still actively discouraged from coming out.
 Many are explicitly instructed by their managers to hide their sexuality.
-I know of one A-list actor who had to unfollow Dear Straight People because of the attention it might draw.
+I know of one A-list actor who was instructed by his manager to unfollow Dear Straight People because of the attention it might draw.
 An unfounded concern really, considering how non-predatory the local media scene is.

 The unique conditions under which Singapore’s entertainment industry operates means that most queer public figures take on the same route that Steven himself took during his heyday.
 That is, they live their lives openly in private but shun the limelight when it comes to queer public representation.